 If the matter cannot be resolved at Level 1, the student may submit a written appeal to the faculty member's academic dean within ten business days following the meeting with the faculty member.
 The appeal must contain a statement of the problem, a description of any attempts to resolve the problem, relevant information and documentation, and the redress sought.
 The only issues that can be reviewed on appeal are those asserted in the filing of the initial grievance.
 No new issues can be raised or heard during the appeal review process.
-(Should the dean also be the instructor, the student should submit the appeal to the Vice President for Academic Affairs).
+(Should the dean also be the instructor, the student should submit the appeal to the vice president for learning and student success or designee.

-The dean (or designee) will confer with both the student and the instructor and seek to resolve the matter to the satisfaction of both parties.
-If a mutually satisfactory resolution is not obtained, the student must submit a written appeal to the Vice President of Academic Affairs, who will convene the Grade Appeal Review Committee within ten business days.
+The dean or designee will confer with both the student

+and the instructor and seek to resolve the matter to the satisfaction of both parties.
+If a mutually satisfactory resolution is not obtained, the student must submit a written appeal to the vice president of learning and student success, who will convene the Grade Appeal Review Committee within ten business days.